wildlifeai/wildlifeai.github.io/docs/pages/md/wildlife_watcher_user_guide_setup_extenal_tool.md

 #### Wildlife insight

-- Wildlife Insights tool is recommended for image processing and machine learning models management
+Wildlife Insights is recommended for image processing and machine learning models management.
-  - Create an account
-  - Create project

 #### AddaxAI account

-- Optimize the usage of CampTrap formatted datasets
-- Get annotations and reports done automatically
+AddaxAI is optimizing the usage of CampTrap formatted datasets while doing image processing.
+You can get annotations and reports done automatically.

 #### Edge Impulse